stackitcloud/kubectl-get-all/CONTRIBUTING.md

 # Contributing
-`ketall` uses GitHub to manage reviews of pull requests.
+`kubectl-get-all` uses GitHub to manage reviews of pull requests.

 * If you have a trivial fix or improvement, go ahead and create a pull request.